 The executive summary is the heart of your marketing plan, as its name indicates that it summarises all the sections of your marketing plan.
 It highlights all the main points to attain the reader’s interest.

-You should write your executive summary very carefully, because it plays a vital role, if it is composite and interesting, only then you reader go for further sections in your plan.
-It should be short and comprehensive, although it is the first part of your plan it should be written in the last.
+You should write your executive summary carefully because it plays a vital role; if it is composite and exciting, you can only go for further sections in your plan.
+It should be short and comprehensive; although it is the first part of your plan, it should be written in the last.

-“Setting goals is the first step in turning the invisible into the visible.”– Tony Robbins
+“Setting goals is the first step in turning the invisible into the visible.”Tony Robbins

-In this section, you will state your marketing objectives and goals, without objectives and goals your marketing plan is worthless, and in the end, you will reach nowhere.
+In this section, you will state your marketing objectives and goals; without objectives and goals, your marketing plan is worthless, and in the end, you will reach nowhere.